misicnenad/cairo-book/src/ch11-03-smart-pointers.md

 ## The `Nullable<T>` Type for Dictionaries

 `Nullable<T>` is another type of smart pointer that can either point to a value or be `null` in the absence of value.
 It is defined at the Sierra level.
-This type is mainly used in dictionaries that contain types that don't implement the `zero_default` method of the `Felt252DictValue<T>` trait (i.e., arrays and structs).
+This type is mainly used in dictionaries that contain types that don't implement the `zero_default` method of the `Felt252DictValue<T>` trait (i.e. arrays and structs).

 If we try to access an element that does not exist in a dictionary, the code will fail if the `zero_default` method cannot be called.